LibreGamingManifest/libre-gaming-manifest/libre-gaming-manifest.md

 Just like life, there is no knowing what will be.
 Games must become the same.

-Usual objectives in casual gaming:
+Possible player objectives in casual gaming:

 - immersion (mixing your life with someone else's story)
 - pastime (actively doing something)
 - progression (sense of advancement and growth)
+- achievement (validation of prowess or public recognition)
 - heroics (help humanity by eliminating monsters or saving a character from peril)
 - safety (fight the bad and evil and you will not really get hurt or die)
 - challenge (solve puzzles or problems to keep brain activity)